Lawyer visa routes in Kingdom of Belgium

 What this means for lawyers

-Of the 1 Kingdom of Belgium route that commonly fits lawyers, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 Kingdom of Belgium route that commonly fits lawyers, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Lawyers are not usually a licensed profession, so your main gates are securing a qualifying job offer where a route needs a sponsor, and meeting any salary or points threshold, rather than re-credentialing.

 The most-used skilled route into Kingdom of Belgium overall is the Single Permit; it is not specific to lawyers but is worth understanding as the benchmark route.